An injective Model for Twisted Derived Categories and Curved Koszul Triality: Injective Guan-Lazarev model structure

 \subsection{Curved Koszul Triality}

 Using the injective model structure of the previous section, we will now prove curved Koszul triality.
-Let $A$ be a CDG-algebra.
+Let $A$ be a CDG algebra.
 For the sake of simplicity, denote by $C:=\check{B}A$ the extended bar construction of $A$.
 Theorem \ref{theorem} provides the Quillen adjunction

 which we will now prove to be a Quillen equivalence.
-Recall from Theorem~\ref{thm:posduality} (\cite[Theorem 5.2]{Positselski2011}) that we have the Quillen equivalence
+Recall from Theorem~\ref{thm:posduality} that we have the Quillen equivalence

 \begin{lemma} There are natural isomorphisms of CDG $C$-comodules $C\odot_{C} Hom^{\tau}(C,M)\cong C\otimes^{\tau}M$ and CDG $C$-contramodules $Hom_C(C,C\otimes^{\tau}M)\cong Hom^{\tau}(C,M)$ for any $A$-module $M$.
 In other words, the following diagram commutes up to natural isomorphism.